-According to Beachwood, OH-based Predictive Service Corp., nearly everything that uses or transmits power gets hot before it fails, which means that an infrared camera can detect failure before it leads to downtime, production loss, power outage, fire, or catastrophic failure.
+According to Beachwood, OH-based Predictive Service Corp., nearly everything that uses or transmits power ts hot before it fails, which means that an infrared camera can detect failure before it leads to downtime, production loss, power outage, fire, or catastrophic failure.
 Take a look at what infrared technology can be used for ...

 - Electrical panels and systems.
 Look for poor connections; corrosion; loose parts; electrical shorts; incoming power supply, power transformation to lower voltages, and power distribution; UPS and lighting performance; load imbalances; etc.